Neuro-Vision Rehabilitation in Bangalore

 Prism Therapy and Optical Intervention

-Therapeutic prisms address diplopia from oculomotor palsy and are used as part of visual field rehabilitation through Peli prism expansion lenses for hemianopia.
+Therapeutic prisms address diplopia and are used in Peli prism expansion lenses for hemianopia.
 Precision tints address post-injury photophobia.
-All optical interventions are prescribed after objective assessment and coordinated with optical practices accessible to Bangalore patients.
+All prescriptions are coordinated with optical practices accessible to Bangalore patients.

 Field Expansion and Compensatory Scanning Training

-For hemianopia and quadrantanopia, structured saccadic training teaches deliberate eye movements into the blind field.
-Border training builds awareness of the field edge for patients with homonymous loss.
+Structured saccadic training for hemianopia and border training for homonymous field loss.
 Visual scanning exercises for neglect use attentional cuing to rehabilitate spatial awareness.
-All can be delivered and practised via telehealth from the Bangalore patient's home environment.
+All delivered via telehealth from the patient's home.

 Team Communication and Functional Goal Monitoring